IoraHealth/ember-icis-auth/README.md

-# Ember-icis-auth
+# ember-icis-auth

 This Ember CLI addon gives you everything you need to start authenticating against our identity service which will allow you access to our service layer via CORS.

 What this does for you:
-* Gives you authentication via OAuth-js to our identity server, then sets an access token so that our model layer can interact with our services.
+* Gives you authentication via OAuth to our identity server, then sets an access token so that our model layer can interact with our services.
 * Provides a route ("/token") that can accept an access_token query parameter that will also set your access token, skipping OAuth.
 The idea behind this is